How to find a career you love (the 5 key factors)

 We will explore the Five Factors to identify your career destiny in this article.
 But first, lets look at some myths that prevent you from finding a career you love.

-As your Career Destiny Coach, I’d be doing you a big disservice if I didn’t help you examine them first.
+As your Career Discovery Coach, I’d be doing you a big disservice if I didn’t help you examine them first.

 One myth, widely purveyed, is that career tests can match you with a job you will be happy in.

 But the reality is that they match you with a job category.

 It is not you who are being matched to a job, it is your test results that are being matched to a job category group.